 Looking for road trip inspiration in the New England states?
 Look no further than a Boston to Bar Harbor road trip.
 Boston’s location in the northeastern US makes it the perfect city to fly into and road trip from.
 We, my daughter and I, took a day to drive up the coast as part of a four day trip that included Acadia National Park.
-Here’s where we stopped.
+You can read my Acadia National Park guide and here’s the other places we stopped.

 Boston, MA to Portsmouth, NH

 Our fly and drive road trip started after we flew to Boston from Atlanta on Delta.
 While we would have loved to explore Boston thoroughly, this trip was really more about Acadia National Park for us.
 We’ve had a goal to visit as many national park units we can for awhile now

 Once we picked up our rental car at Boston Logan International Airport, and after stocking up on food, we headed north on the freeway.